jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 };
 ```

 This code creates an alias for each module needed by the vimeo package.
-For example, when the http module is required, the stream-http module that comes in the node-libs-react-native will be used.
+For example, when the http module is required, the stream-http module provided by the node-libs-react-native will be used.

 Next, open the index.js file and write the following line at the beginning of the file.